Diving Anilao for Underwater Photography

 Anilao water temps, visibility, weather

-Just a warning - when I tried to get prices from most of these places, I found it very difficult.
-I was looking for daily prices including room, food and 3-4 dives.
-However, many Anilao places charge "per room" and "per boat", because their target market is groups of divers coming down from Manila on the weekends.
-Club Ocellaris did give me a daily rate including all food, lodging, and guided dives.
+Many Anilao places charge "per room" and "per boat", because their target market is groups of divers coming down from Manila on the weekends.
+Club Ocellaris and Crystal Blue Resort will give a daily rate including all food, lodging, and guided dives.

 Having a good dive guide in Anilao will really make your experience more enjoyable, especially for macro photography.

 I suggest you don't stay too far north of Twin Rocks so you are not too far from the best dive sites.
-I wouldn't want to be much further north than Club ocellaris.
+I wouldn't want to be too far north.

 Getting to Anilao